tpenaranda/vue-cryptojs/README.md

 # vue-cryptojs
 A small wrapper for integrating crypto-js into Vue3 and Vue2

+## Discontinued

+Active development of Vue-CryptoJS has been discontinued.
+This library is no longer maintained.

+Nowadays, NodeJS and modern browsers have a native `Crypto` module.
+The latest version of CryptoJS already uses the native Crypto module for random number generation, since `Math.random()` is not crypto-safe.
+Further development of CryptoJS would result in it only being a wrapper of native Crypto.
+Therefore, development and maintenance has been discontinued, it is time to go for the native `crypto` module.

 ## How to install:
 ```bash
 npm install vue-cryptojs